Pueblo IV period

-The Pueblo IV Period (AD 1350 to AD 1600) was the fourth period of ancient pueblo life in the American Southwest.
-At the end of prior Pueblo III Period, Ancestral Puebloans living in the Colorado and Utah regions abandoned their settlements and migrated south to the Pecos River and Rio Grande valleys.
+The Pueblo IV period (1350–1600) was the fourth period of the Ancestral Puebloans in Oasisamerica.
+At the end of prior Pueblo III period, ancestral Puebloans living in the Colorado and Utah regions abandoned their settlements and migrated south to the Pecos River and Rio Grande valleys.
 As a result, pueblos in those areas saw a significant increase in total population.

-The Pueblo IV Period (Pecos Classification) is similar to the "Regressive Pueblo Period" or, referring to the Ancient Pueblo People of Colorado and Utah, the "Post Pueblo Period."
-It is preceded by the Pueblo III Period, and is followed by the present Pueblo V Era.
+The Pueblo IV period (Pecos Classification) is similar to the "Regressive Pueblo period" or, referring to the Ancestral Puebloans of Colorado and Utah, the "post-Pueblo period."
+It is preceded by Pueblo III and is followed by the present Pueblo V period.

 Architecture

 Puebloan villages in Arizona and New Mexico had multi-storied pueblos of up to a thousand clustered rooms.
 The New Mexico villages were generally larger than those of western region, which had large plazas with long, rectangular kivas.

 Communities

-The great migration out of Colorado and Utah at the end of the Pueblo III Period resulted in an influx of people into the Rio Grande and Little Colorado River valleys.
+The great migration out of Colorado and Utah at the end of the Pueblo III period resulted in an influx of people into the Rio Grande and Little Colorado River valleys.
 Within Arizona and New Mexico there was an aggregation of people from outlying sites to larger pueblos.
-The puebloan territory of the Pueblo IV Period also included the White Mountains, Verde Valley, Anderson Mesa, and Pecos areas.
+The puebloan territory of the Pueblo IV period also included the White Mountains, Verde Valley, Anderson Mesa, and Pecos areas.